Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 Wildlife at Bushy Park, London, UK

-As you’ll discover, Bushy Park is an ideal location for enjoying nature and spotting wildlife.
-With a range of different habitats, Bushy Park has become home to a variety of wildlife, including the famous deer.
+As you’ll discover, Bushy Park is a brilliant location for enjoying nature and spotting wildlife.
+With a range of different habitats, Bushy Park is home to a variety of wildlife, including the famous deer.

 In 2016, Bushy Park was designated a Site of Special Scientific Interest (SSSI) for its rare invertebrate life and habitats.